tobymould/real-time-chatroom/README.md

 ### To Try Yourself
 1. Visit the [chatroom website](https://realtime-chatroom-ea4d6.web.app/)
-2. Log in via your google account
+2. Log in via your google account :shipit:
 3. Add a message entry to say 'hi'! :wave:
 4. Log out